elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-14-cs2107-lecture-1-encryption.md

     - E: Encruption algo
     - D: Decryption ALgo
 - Requirements
-	- Correctness
+	- Correctness: For all m in M and k in K, output by G, D(E(m)) = m
-    - Efficient: Fast generation
+    - Efficient: G, E, D, Fast generation
     - Security: Attackers cannot recover the secret key or plaintext
 - Perfect security/Secrecy: Regardless of any prior infomation that attackers has about plaintext, the ciphertext should leak no additional infomation about the plaintext